 - If users are capturing images, audio, or files, hasAttachments must be set to true.

 Repeats cannot reference related layers or tables unless the child layer or table uses a GUID field for the relationship.
-Although not a requirement in versions of ArcGIS Server supported by Survey123, best practice is to use a GUID field for the relationship in the parent layer.
+Although not a requirement in versions of ArcGIS Server supported by Survey123, best practice is to use a GUID field for the relationship in the child layer.

 - supportsApplyEditsWithGlobalIds—The feature layer must support applying edits with global IDs.
-This allows the app to create and manage the global IDs in created features (as opposed to the server forcing a new global ID for created features).
+This allows the app to create and manage the global IDs in created features (as opposed to the server creating a new global ID for created features).

 For a feature layer to support applying edits with global IDs, the following requirements must be met: